Stephane-D/SGDK/readme.txt

 https://danibus.wordpress.com/

-SGDK comes with a doxygen documentation that you can find in the 'doc' directory: doc/html/files.html This documentation is generated from header files (.h) which provides basic information about SGDK structures and functions.
+SGDK comes with a doxygen documentation that you can find in the 'doc' directory: doc/html/files.html This documentation is generated from header files (.h) which provides information about SGDK structures and functions description.

 HELP AND SUPPORT